Dogs No Dogs

 Permit required: day-users can self register at the trailhead, but camping requires purchasing a permit ahead of time.

+Please note that a severe fire burned this area in 2017 and most trees along the shoreline have burned, and it is not recommended to explore to the end of the lake with children.
 This is a great run for accessing the beauty of the Alpine Lakes Wilderness.
 At 3.5 miles, this is a great day run or a nice overnight.
 We backpacked in for 2 nights for my 7 year old's first backpacking trip.

 The first half mile starts with a significant climb, so he was a little discouraged at first.
 After that, though, the grade becomes much more gradual, with only a couple of short steeper sections.

 This run will take you through evergreen stands, meadows, and opportunities to see the forest rebuilding itself after fires in 1994 and 2010.
 There are not very many shady areas in the middle of this run, so prepare for that.
 The bugs can be annoying at the lake, so be prepared if you plan to stay up there a while.